 Pros:

 It already meets many of the requirements defined for the EGI marketplace and extension for missing requirements would be minimal.

-Current statistics: 2100 users, ~50 registered resource providers, ~750 registered resources, ~70 unique logins per day, ~200 resource requests per day, 7 organizations actively using the platform, expression of interest and testing from several other organizations including a commercial companies.

 Cons:

 Currently the front facing portion does not give the impression of a marketplace as a user has to login first to see resources, but this is scheduled for release.